kklash/mnemonikey/README.md

 The master key cannot be used to re-derive any Mnemonikey subkeys, although it could be used to sign new non-deterministically generated subkeys out-of-band and bind them to the same user ID. **We recommend not to do this,** because any subkeys generated outside of Mnemonikey **cannot be re-generated** with the Mnemonikey recovery phrase later.

 The normal use of subkeys involves revoking subkeys once they become compromised or outdated.
-To do this with Mnemonikey, one would revoke their old subkey at index $n$ using a downstream PGP tool (`gpg --edit uid` and type `revkey`).
+To do this with Mnemonikey, one would revoke their old subkey at index $n$ using a downstream PGP tool (`gpg --edit uid` and type `key n`, and then type `revkey`).
 Then Mnemonikey can be used to generate a fresh subkey at index $n+1$.
 This derived subkey should be exported on its own, orphaned from the master key and other subkeys, and imported into the PGP keychain.

 ### Example